 Some women may have some breast discharge.
 If this happens to you, do not stimulate breasts, wear a tight bra even when sleeping, and apply cold packs for 10 minutes at a time.

 After office hours (9 am-5 pm weekdays) our answering service will take your name, phone number and symptoms.
 A staff member will get back to you within 10-30 minutes.
 If the service does not answer, wait a minute and call back.
-Sorry, after office hours, we can only take calls about post-abortion emergencies.
-Call during regular office hours about birth control problems, emergency contraception, scheduling, and other questions.
+If no one gets back to you in 30 minutes, call the service again.
+Sorry, we can only take calls about post-abortion emergencies after office hours.
+Call during regular office hours about birth control problems, scheduling, emergency contraception, and other questions.